The steps of the complaint, investigation and adjudication process are described below:

-If LEB determines that probable cause does not exist to believe that the respondent has engaged or is engaging in an unlawful discriminatory practice, LEB sends all parties a document called a "Notice of Determination" which explains the LEB's decision.
+If LEB determines that probable cause does not exist to believe that the respondent has engaged or is engaging in an unlawful discriminatory practice, LEB sends all parties a document called a "Determination and Order After Investigation," which explains the LEB's decision.
 The parties can ask the Office of the Chair to review the determination by writing a letter within thirty days of service of the notice.
 Get more information about appealing a "Determination and Order After Investigation" to the Office of the Chair.
 If, after review, the Office of the Chair does not change the determination and issues a final order of the Commission dismissing your case, the parties may appeal to the New York Supreme Court within thirty days of service of the final order.

 3. Dismissal for Administrative Convenience:

 If LEB issues a notice dismissing a case for administrative convenience this means that LEB has decided not to continue investigating, which can be for a variety of reasons.
-This kind of dismissal allows the complainant the ability to bring her claim in court.n The parties can ask the Office of the Chair to review LEB's determination to dismiss the case by writing a letter within thirty days of service of the notice of dismissal.
+This kind of dismissal allows the complainant the ability to bring her claim in court.
+The parties can ask the Office of the Chair to review LEB's determination to dismiss the case by writing a letter within thirty days of service of the notice of dismissal.
 Get more information about appealing a "Notice of Administrative Closure" to the Office of the Chair.